 ADVANCED CREDENTIAL IN NEGOTIATION, MEDIATION, AND DISPUTE RESOLUTION SYSTEMS DESIGN

-The Certificate in Alternative Dispute Resolution at University of Georgia's School of Law is an online 12 credit hour course of study in mediation, negotiation, and ADR systems design.
+The Graduate Program in Alternative Dispute Resolution at University of Georgia's School of Law is a 12 credit hour course of study in mediation, negotiation, and ADR systems design that participants may complete in conjunction with the M.S.L. degree, with a J.D., or as a stand-alone online credential.
+(Admission is required for each program.)
 Online classes feature interaction with expert faculty in real-time and emphasize learning through experiences.

 The program is designed for working professionals.
-Courses are generally scheduled in the evening and approved for 3 credit hours, making it possible to earn the certificate through four courses across two or more semesters while working full-time.
+Courses are generally scheduled in the evening and approved for 3 credit hours, making it possible to participate while working full-time.

 - ADR in the Workplace (offered online in the spring)